 Surfshark never keeps any logs of your online activities, keeping your privacy thoroughly protected.
 The provider also accepts Bitcoin as a private payment option, protecting your financial information.

 Surfshark’s connection speeds are satisfying, ensuring you’ll have a clear picture when you stream and no lag when you game.
-You can also share files without problem on its servers.
+You can also share files without a problem on its servers.
 No bandwidth limitations or data caps are around to ruin the fun.

 Surfshark’s customer support includes 24/7 live support chat, a “contact us” form, email support, and a searchable support library.

 Surfshark supports numerous devices with native apps, including the Android, Linux, iOS, Windows, macOS (boasting native M1 Mac support), Android TV, and Fire TV platforms.
-There are browser extensions for Chrome and Firefox users to benefit from, and there’s support for a myriad of router makes and models.
+There are browser extensions for Chrome and Firefox users to benefit from, and there’s support for myriad router makes and models.

 Thanks to the provider’s unusual unlimited simultaneous connections allowance, you can connect as many devices as you want to its servers at once.